andreadepolis/andreadepolis.github.io/content/home/working papers.md

 headless: true

 # Order that this section appears on the page.
-weight: 80
+weight: 90

-title: Research
+title: '   '
-subtitle: ''
+subtitle: 'Working papers'

 content:
   # Page type to display.
 E.g. post, talk, publication...